 - 1. Click on Add. - Select one of the suggested servers.
 A screen containing server names will appear. - Enter a name for this server (he field can be left empty.
-Allowed characters: numbers, letters, spaces, -, , and dots.).
-This converse configuration then ennounce the different perspectator are explained below.
+Allowed characters: numbers, letters, spaces, -, \, and dots.).
+This converse configuration then appears.
+The different parameters are explained below.